Updated Cosmological Constraints from 2D BAO Measurements: A New Compilation and Comparison with DESI DR2: The Data set and Methodology

 More broadly, a variety of other two-parameter dark energy models based on $w_0$ and $w_a$ have been proposed in the literature \cite{Barboza:2008rh, Dimakis:2016mip, Jassal:2005qc, Efstathiou:1999tm}.
 Nevertheless, from the viewpoint of observational constraints, these alternatives produce essentially identical predictions \cite{Giare:2024gpk,Xu:2025nsn,Lee:2025pzo,Barua:2025ypw}.
 Therefore, for the objectives of this study, the CPL parametrization is fully adequate, as it encapsulates the key phenomenology while avoiding superfluous parametric complexity.

-The theoretical scenarios explored in this work were implemented within the \texttt{CLASS} Boltzmann solver~\cite{Blas:2011rf}, and we employed the \texttt{MontePython} sampler~\cite{Brinckmann:2018cvx, Audren:2012wb} to perform Monte Carlo analyses based on Markov Chain Monte Carlo (MCMC) methods.
+The theoretical scenarios considered in this work were implemented within the \texttt{CLASS} Boltzmann solver~\cite{Blas:2011rf}, while parameter inference was performed using the \texttt{MontePython} sampler~\cite{Brinckmann:2018cvx, Audren:2012wb}.
+We employed Monte Carlo analyses based on Markov Chain Monte Carlo (MCMC) techniques, {to obtain state-of-the-art constraints on our main baseline cosmological parameters}.